-\begin{remark} The previous definition can be given with different degrees of integrability in time and space, namely for solutions of class $L^{\theta}( 0,T;L_{loc}^{m}(\mathbb{R}^{d}))$ with $\theta\geq2$ and $m\geq p^{\prime}$ (cp.
-Definition~\ref{Defin regular solutions}).
+\begin{remark} The previous definition can be given with different degrees of integrability in time and space, namely for solutions of class $L^{\theta}(L_{\loc}^{m})$ with $\theta\geq2$ and $m\geq p^{\prime}$ \textup{(}cp.~Definition~\ref{Defin regular solutions}\textup{)}.
 We take $\theta=m$ only to minimize the notations. \end{remark}

-Since our aim is now to establish the stronger results of path-by-path uniqueness, we first give a path-by-path formulation of~\eqref{SPDE 2}.
-Let us recall that we started with a probability space $(\Omega,\mathcal{A},P)$, a filtration $(\mathcal{G}_{t})_{t\geq0}$, and a Brownian motion $(W_{t})_{t\geq0}$.
-We now assume, without restriction, that $W_{t}$ is defined and continuous for every $\omega\in\Omega$.
+Since our aim is to establish the stronger results of path-by-path uniqueness, we first give a path-by-path formulation of~\eqref{SPDE 2}.
+Let us recall that we started with a probability space $(\Omega,\mathcal{A},P)$, a filtration $(\mathcal{G}_{t})_{t\geq0}$ (satisfying the standard assumptions), and a Brownian motion $(W_{t})_{t\geq0}$.
+We now choose, without restriction, a version of $W_{t}$ which is continuous for every $\omega\in\Omega$.
 Given $\omega\in\Omega$, considered here as a parameter, we define